dcarpintero/rust-lang/rust_book_summary/Chapter_11.md

     assert_ne!
     panic!

-    // Any arguments specified after the required arguments are passed along to the format!
+    // Any arguments specified after the required arguments are passed along to the format! macro

     #[test]
     fn greeting_contains_name() {